exanubes/appsync/README.md

 - `ErrHeartbeatTimeout` means keep-alive messages stopped arriving within the expected connection timeout window.
 - `ErrSubscriptionClosed` means the subscription is no longer active.
 - `ErrSubscriptionInboxFull` means the subscriber did not consume events fast enough for its configured buffer.
+- `ErrConnectionClosed` means the connection is no longer live either because it was manually closed or because there was an error which will be joined with this error
 - Context cancellation and deadlines are propagated from public methods where applicable.

 ## Examples